Howard Duff: Television

 In addition to his movie roles, Duff also experienced success in television, with appearances in the 1950s series The Star and the Story, Climax! and Crossroads.
 From January 1957 to July 1958, he appeared with Lupino in the CBS sitcom Mr. Adams and Eve, which revolved around the private lives of two fictitious film stars, Howard Adams and Eve Drake, who were married to each other.
 They also served as producers.

-Other TV roles included an appearance in NBC's western series Bonanza, playing a young Samuel Langhorne Clemens in his early life in the West as a satirical and crusading journalist, in the first-season episode "Enter Mark Twain".
-Duff also featured in episodes of numerous TV series during the 1960s including The Twilight Zone, Burke's Law, The Eleventh Hour, Mr. Novak and Batman (the latter in an episode entitled "The Entrancing Dr. Cassandra", alongside wife Ida Lupino).
+Other TV roles included an appearance in NBC's Western series Bonanza, playing a young Samuel Langhorne Clemens in his early life in the West as a satirical and crusading journalist, in the first-season episode "Enter Mark Twain".
+Duff also featured in episodes of numerous TV series during the 1960s including The Twilight Zone, Burke's Law, Combat! (episode “Missing in Action”), The Eleventh Hour, Mr. Novak and Batman (episode "The Entrancing Dr. Cassandra", alongside wife Ida Lupino).
 In 1960, Duff portrayed Arthur Curtis on The Twilight Zone in an episode titled “A World of Difference.”
 In 1963 Duff appeared as Ed Frazer on The Virginian in the episode titled "A Distant Fury."

 Duff had the lead role in the short-lived TV series Dante (which ran for only one season; 1960–61), but found greater success as Detective Sergeant Sam Stone in the ABC police drama Felony Squad (1966–69).
 Duff appeared in all 73 episodes of the series during its three-season run, alongside his co-stars Dennis Cole and Ben Alexander.
 He also directed one episode; "The Deadly Abductors".

 Duff also directed seven episodes of the 1965–1966 television sitcom Camp Runamuck.